yuvalmGS/gigaspaces-wiki-jekyll/xap97/multi-space-replication-over-the-lan-or-vpn.markdown

 The topology might change during runtime, for instance a new space can be added and the existing spaces should be familiar with it and start replicating to it and receive replication from it.
 On the other hand a space can be removed and the existing should stop holding replication backlog for it and drop it from their list of gateway targets.

 {% refer %}For full details of how to add and remove gateway targets during runtime refer to [Changing Multi-Site Deployment during Runtime](./changing-multi-site-deployment-during-runtime.html){% endrefer %}

+{% note %}
-{% exclamation %} This link refers to multi-site replication, where replication is done indirectly via local gateway delegator to the target gateway sink.
+This link refers to multi-site replication, where replication is done indirectly via local gateway delegator to the target gateway sink.
 However the subject in this context is the same for both cases.
+{%endnote%}